HASwitchPlate/openHASP-docs/docs/design/fonts.md

 ## Built-in Fonts

-The ESP8266 firmware only has 1 built-in font: Unscii with font size 8pt.
+The ESP32 firmware includes these built-in fonts:

+- Unscii with font size 8pt
-The ESP32 firmware builds additionally contain the Roboto Condensed font in _four_ font sizes depending on the display resolution:
+- Roboto Condensed in _four_ font sizes depending on the display resolution:
     - 320x240: 12, 16, 24 and 32pt
     - 480x320: 16, 24, 32 and 48pt

-Including selected glyphs of Latin-1 character set and MaterialDesign icons below.
+Each font contains selected glyphs of the [Latin-1](#latin-1) character set and MaterialDesign icons below.

 The built-in fonts can be set by using the pointsize as parameter.
 For example: